JohannesAck/bridging_optimizers/README.md

 ### Installation
-Please install using `uv`, by simply copying our repository and using
+Please install using `uv`, by simply cloning our repository and using

 ```
 uv sync